EGI-Federation/glue-validator/README.md

 repository, and tested to work with other components part of the Unified Middleware Distribution.

+> On CentOS 7, python3 dependencies are in [EPEL](https://docs.fedoraproject.org/en-US/epel/).

 ## Building packages

 The [Makefile](Makefile) allows building source tarball and packages.